 It is true, humans warm the planet.
 We warm it by burning fuels, for cooking, heating our homes and offices, transportation, and industry.
 The heat is released by combustion, and very soon thereafter radiates into space.
 We build parking lots and rooftops, which themselves absorb solar radiation, and keep their surroundings a little warmer, for a little longer.
 We build nuclear plants that warm the planet.
 We make solar panels, which convert solar energy into electricity—energy that might otherwise be reflected back into space.

-Some heat is absorbed by molecules in the air.
-It then stays in these molecules for nano-seconds, passes onward, some down, some up, some sideways, and in 30 minutes or so eventually all of it radiates into space.
+Some of the Earth’s radiated heat is absorbed by molecules in the air.
+It then stays in these molecules for nanoseconds, passes onward, some down, some up, some sideways, and in 30 minutes or so eventually all of it radiates into space.